Home | Volume 48 | Article number 50

 Data: the study instruments were a study questionnaire to obtain the sociodemographic and clinical characteristics of the patients and the cleft Q. The study instruments were self-administered, or researcher-administered for non-English speaking patients.
 The participants filled out the cleft Q scales which corresponded to their cleft-related surgery.
 All participants filled the quality-of-life subscales.
 A licensed agreement to use the cleft Q was obtained from McMaster University.
 All study sites either collected hardcopy data (study questionnaire and cleft Q) which were transferred to a Research Electronic Data Capture (RED Cap) mobile application on study tablets or entered data directly onto the offline mobile application.
 These data were subsequently uploaded to the web-based application of the host institution.

-Outcome: the primary outcome measure was the QOL scores.
+Outcome: the primary outcome measure was the QoL scores.
 These were the Rash transformed cleft Q sub-scale (psychological, school life, social life, speech distress) scores from the health-related quality of life domain.

 Bias: we circumvented research bias amongst the children by ensuring that the questionnaire was administered by the research assistants without any interference from the parents.
 Also, any participant who did not fully understand the questions was allowed to seek clarification from the research assistant.